MohNage7/SimpleMovies/README.md

 * MovieDetailsActivity: Displays movie details and it's vidoes
 * CategoryBottomSheet: Switch between different categories
 * CategoryAdapter: inflates and displays filterList that is provided from CategoryBottomSheet
-* MoviesAdapter: inflates and displays moviesList that is provided from MoviesActivity's fetch movies by filter result.
+* MoviesAdapter: inflates and displays moviesList that is provided from MoviesActivity's fetch movies by filter/search result.
-* SearchAdapter: inflates and displays moviesList that is provided from MoviesActivity's search result.
 * VideoAdapter: inflates and displays videoList that is provided from MovieDetailsActivity.
 * OnCategoryClickListener: responsible for interaction between CategoryAdapter and CategoryBottomSheet
 * OnCategorySelectedListener: responsible for interaction between CategoryBottomSheet and MoviesActivity